• Skip to primary navigation

 Whatever method you choose, a brisket needs to be cooked slowly.
 I use a slow cooker with just a little garlic and onion and beef broth and cook it for six hours.
 It comes out so tender.
 Once it cools enough to cut into bite size pieces, add it to a red wine and tomato paste mixture and then put it in the bottom of a casserole dish.

 The result is comfort food at it’s best!
 Be prepared for the oohs and ahhhs.
 After experimenting with this the first time, Mike asked if I’ld make it for him to take on their golf junket.
-I increased the amount of brisket the second time around, the first time I had extra macaroni and cheese.
+It was a big hit!

-The recipe that follows uses 2-3 lbs. of brisket which makes a large enough portion to feed 10-12 people You can adjust the amount of meat to macaroni and cheese ratio per your preference.
+This recipe uses 2-3 lbs. of brisket which makes a large enough portion to feed 10-12 people You can adjust the amount of meat to macaroni and cheese ratio per your preference.
 I made this a week or so before they left and froze it.
 All they had to do was thaw it and warm it in the oven.
 They are still raving about it.

 A freezer pan with macaroni and cheese topped brisket.